geobreed/zettelnotes/resource/Planet Money/2008/09/p(080917) 2 Naked Short Selling, Meet Moral Hazard.md

 			- a bit different than regular short selling, profiting from downward movement of stock
 			- first borrow stock, sell those borrowed stock, after downward movement, buying again at lower price, and then return the stock.
 			- naked short sell is the same except skipping the borrowing part.
+			- like selling a car without having one.

 ----
 # Article